ismatfarjana/T2A2_Rails_marketplace/README.md

 ## Problem I am trying to solve

 As a gardener myself I Have grown a lot of fresh vegetables sometimes that could not be stored or consumed.
 So the idea of building a platform to sell those extra fresh grown foods came to my mind.
 It also allows sellers to sell the seedlings they don't have enough space to grow.
 They can sell grafted small plants.
-Also, having the pandemic situation on, the aggravated need of fresh fruits and vegetables can easily managed if we can get them from each other by maintaining the safety protocols.
+Also, having the pandemic situation on, the aggravated need of fresh fruits and vegetables can easily be managed if we can get them from each other by maintaining the safety protocols.

 ## Why